WELCOME TO OUR EARLY YEARS FOUNDATION STAGE

 It is important to develop learning opportunities outside as outdoor learning provides opportunities for: the acquisition of gross motor skills, taking risks, fostering a love of nature and the environment, large (and possibly messier) play which is not possible indoors, learning experiences suited to the outdoor environment and physical fitness.

-Outdoor learning is an approach to outdoor learning and is about children exploring and experiencing the natural world through practical involvement.
-The varied natural resources of the woodland and the children’s own interest combine to stimulate imaginative, creative and investigative activity.
-Children who experience outdoor learning are likely to have an increased understanding of and interest in the natural environment.
+Forest School is an approach to outdoor learning and is about children exploring and experiencing the natural world through practical involvement.
+The varied natural resources of the woodland and the children's own interest combine to stimulate imaginative, creative and investigative activity.
+Children who experience Forest School are likely to have an increased understanding of and interest in the natural environment.
 They learn about risk and danger and quite naturally become used to looking after and caring for each other.

-At West Oxford Community Primary School, we and aim to provide every child in the Foundation Stage with outdoor learning opportunities at some point during the year.
+At West Oxford Community Primary School, we aim to provide every child in the Foundation Stage with Forest School opportunities at some point during the year.

 Literacy in the Foundation Stage

-In the foundation Stage, literacy is taught through a variety of adult led and child led sessions and children’s play.
-Throughout these sessions, children are able to develop and extend their speaking & listening, reading and writing skills.
-Additionally, children in reception class also take part in a 20 minute focused Phonics lesson every day.
-Phonics are based on Letters and Sounds.
-All learning is planned using the EYFS framework in Foundation Stage.
+In the foundation stage literacy is taught through a variety of adult led and child led sessions.
+Through these sessions, children are able to develop and extend their speaking & listening, reading and writing skills.

 We support children to see themselves as readers and writers from a young age and share a range of different types of texts with them such as stories, information books and poetry.
-We use a variety of reading schemes, including Oxford Reading Tree, Phonics Bugs, Songbirds etc. We introduce a wide variety of vocabulary linked to each topic and also to particular genres of writing.
+We introduce a wide variety of vocabulary linked to each topic and also to particular genres of writing.

 - Parents meetings